Walter Nugent1

 William Anthony Nugent, 13th Earl of Westmeath was born on 21 November 1928.1 He is the son of Gilbert Charles Nugent, 12th Earl of Westmeath and Doris Imlach.1 He married Susanna Margaret Leonard, daughter of James Charles Beresford Whyte Leonard and Barbara Helen Incledon-Webber, on 31 July 1963.2

-He was educated at Marlborough College, Marlborough, Wiltshire, England.2 He was educated at Royal Military College, Sandhurst, Berkshire, England.2 He retired from the military in 1961, with the rank of Captain, late of the Royal Artillery.2 He was a teacher between 1961 and 1988 at St. Andrew's School, Pangbourne, Berkshire, England.2 He succeeded to the title of 13th Earl of Westmeath [I., 1621] on 20 November 1971.1 He succeeded to the title of 18th Baron Delvin [I., 1451] on 20 November 1971.1
+He was educated at Marlborough College, Marlborough, Wiltshire, EnglandG.2 He was educated at Royal Military College, Sandhurst, Berkshire, EnglandG.2 He retired from the military in 1961, with the rank of Captain, late of the Royal Artillery.2 He was a teacher between 1961 and 1988 at St. Andrew's School, Pangbourne, Berkshire, England.2 He succeeded as the 13th Earl of Westmeath [I., 1621] on 20 November 1971.1 He succeeded as the 18th Baron Delvin [I., 1451] on 20 November 1971.1

 Children of William Anthony Nugent, 13th Earl of Westmeath and Susanna Margaret Leonard